 Even if you don’t live near one of these energy conduits, you can still connect with this energy.
 For example, there are many practitioners of distant healing practices like Reiki.
 Several processes facilitate healing and spiritual exploration.
 It is not uncommon to find that many Shamanic healers trace their lineage to regions along these ley lines.
 Many use energy collection as an integral component of their routine health and wellness strategy>.

 Transfer the concept of Ley Lines and vibrational geometry to the human body.
 Now, you have the network of alignment used in Eastern thought and medicine.
-The primary network being the energy centers down the spine, known as Chakras.
+The primary network is the energy centers down the spine, known as Chakras.

-There seems to be a correlation between the world grid ley lines and the science behind sacred geometry vibrational energy.
+There seems to be a correlation between the world grid ley lines map and the science behind sacred geometry vibrational energy.
 For a culture to expend such incredible resources to build on these sites is a strong indication they knew how to use this energy.
 Today people talk about how to raise your vibration.
 There are some ways to do this.
 We call it spiritual exploration.

 Our bodies contain the essence of these intricate patterns.
 Perhaps that is why ley lines and vibrational geometry are subjects that draw our attention?
 After all, we are part of the planet earth.